m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 Basically, this is the only way to support a huge number of versions.
 It will work fine with 5, 10, 20 (???) versions, while the first and second approaches will become a nightmare right after 2-4 versions.

 It is a tricky thing to implement, and every company choosing this approach implements it in their own way.
 But in abstract, views versioning is achieved by implementing an **additional layer**, which is responsible for *building* appropriate responses for the "requested versions" from the API data.
-It is additional layer, because business logic remains too, remember?
+It is additional layer, because business logic remains *unversioned* too, remember?

 Look cool, right?
 Such a relief, when we are not needed to tinkering and refactoring a dozen of duplicate codebases for every sneeze.